The following post is from Shaina of Food for My Family and Olmanson Photography:

 - Fill the container with a mixture of potting soil and compost.
 Be sure to use new potting soil or old that has been thoroughly mixed and loosened up.
 Loose dirt allows herb roots to grow quickly and deeply, and this will lend itself to a healthier plant overall.

 - Plant herbs and press lightly to secure in the dirt.
-Water just until soil is moist, and be careful not to overwater.
+Water just until the soil is moist, and be careful not to overwater.
 Water in the morning and not at night to prevent dampening off over colder, dark nights.

 If you’re looking to start a larger garden next spring, there are a few things you can do right now to get ready for the next growing season.
+Palm Coast tree and plant maintenance can help you plan and maintain your backyard.

 Plan the space